Produce 101: Tropical Fruit

 Both have similar flavors but often are used differently.
 Typically, papayas are packed and shipped on the green side, requiring the same type treatment as mangos to facilitate the ripening process.

-The Mexican is primarily used in its immature green state—especially is southeast Asia, Thailand and Vietnam in particular.
-It is shredded and combined into local citrus, chiles, and other ingredients to make a refreshing, light, crispy, slaw-type salad.
+The Mexican papaya is primarily used in its immature green state—especially is southeast Asia, Thailand, and Vietnam in particular.
+It is shredded and combined with local citrus, chiles, and other ingredients to make a refreshing, light, crispy, slaw-type salad.

 With some patience you can let these mature, they won’t be as sweet, but you can certainly use them.
 The skin of the papaya will tell you when it’s ready to go, as they will turn from a deep green to a vibrant orange/yellow color much like the Hawaiian/Sunrise papaya.
 There is a lot of flesh on these papayas, so this may be an economical alternative to use.

-The smaller Hawaiian/Sunrise-type papayas are typically sweeter and ripen a bit faster, they have a deeper orange color flesh, and are always used ripe.
+The smaller Hawaiian/Sunrise-type papayas are typically sweeter and ripen a bit faster, they have a deeper orange flesh color, and are always used ripe.
 You can use them unripe as described above, but that might not be an economical choice over the Mexican variety.

 Papayas contain an enzyme, papain, that breaks down protein and is an incredible meat tenderizer—much like pineapples.
 In addition, the seeds can be used as a seasoning, simply wash them, allow them to dry and grind them up.
 They add a wonderful peppery taste.